catseye/SixtyPical/doc/SixtyPical.md

 *   It is illegal if dest is a register besides `a`.
 *   It is illegal if dest is read-only.
 *   It is illegal if dest OR c is uninitialized.
-*   It is illegal if dest does not occur in the WRITES lists of the current routine.
+*   It is illegal if dest does not occur in the WRITES of the current routine.

-Affects the c flag, requiring that it be in the WRITES lists of the current routine, and it continues to be initialized afterwards.
+Affects the c flag, requiring that it be in the WRITES of the current routine, and it continues to be initialized afterwards.

 ### call ###